-The sensors, routers and receiver automatically select which of the 16 transmission channels available gives the best radio network performance, taking into account both signal strength and interference levels from adjacent channels and equipment (such as Wi-Fi etc.) The sensors and routers automatically find the best path back to the receiver, which may be directly to the receiver or via "parent" routers.
+The sensors, routers and receiver automatically select which of the 16 transmission channels available gives the best radio network performance, taking into account both signal strength and interference levels from adjacent channels and equipment (such as Wi-Fi etc.)

+The sensors and routers automatically find the best path back to the receiver, which may be directly to the receiver or via "parent" routers.

-NB Each router can support a maximum of 16 "children", a maximum of 8 of which can be battery powered "end devices" and a maximum of which can be 8 routers.
-Consideration should be given on network planning for redundancy in case of router failure or damage.
+NB Each router can support a maximum of 16 "children", and consideration should be given on network planning for redundancy in case of router failure or damage.